bjli1992/GULE/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is under the Creative Commons Attribution 4.0 International copyright.

 ## Contact